Northern Lights Festival Opera

 Bizet’s Carmen followed in 2014 with Lehar’s The Merry Widow in 2015.
 In the past five seasons the Northern Lights Festival opera has presented Madama Butterfly, Eugene Onegin, The Barber of Seville, and La Traviata featuring acclaimed soprano Cecilia Violetta López.

-Last year Northern Lights presented the first live opera productions in the United States during the COVID pandemic.
+In 2020 Northern Lights presented the first live opera productions in the United States during the COVID pandemic.
 Following closely guided health protocols Tosca was performed at The Minnesota Discovery Center Amphitheater in Chisholm and Menotti’s The Medium at the State Theater in Ely.
 Both were streamed live as well.

 Scott Quinn as Rodolfo.